JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ### Kotlin numbers and NSNumber

 The next part of the `Demo.h` file contains number type mappings between Kotlin/Native and `NSNumber`.
-There is the base class called `DemoNumber` in Objective-C and `KotlinNumber` in Swift.
+The base class is called `DemoNumber` in Objective-C and `KotlinNumber` in Swift.
 It extends `NSNumber`.

 There are also child classes per Kotlin number type: